RayKrause/Module_14_Algo_Trading/README.md

 ![Decorative image.](Images/image2a.png)

 In step 5 we review the classification report associated with the `SVC` model predictions.
-The original classification report shows that the model should be useful with a weighted average of 77 and very high recall and precision in long and short.
+The original classification report shows that the model should be useful with a weighted average of 71 and high recall and precision in long and short.
 While the numbers seem good the performance of this strategy is not desirable as it underperforms.

 ![Decorative image.](Images/image3a.png)